 Wine rated (2025 guide) 96/100

-Deep, rich and rooty, this oak-aged Morgon has a lot to offer, but also fantastic balance (which is not always the case with oak-aged wines from this appellation).
-It has a compact, medium-bodied tannic structure on the palate, but amazing balance thanks to its long, elegantly dry, savory finish.
-Aged in 10-year-old 350-liter casks.
-It can be drunk now, but will be at its peak from 2026.
+Deep, rich, and rooted, this oak-aged Morgon has a lot to offer, but also shows fantastic balance (which is not always the case with oak-aged wines from this appellation).
+It has a compact tannic structure on the palate, medium-bodied, but surprisingly balanced thanks to its long, elegantly dry, and flavorful finish.
+Aged in 10-year-old 350-liter barrels.
+It can be drunk now, but will be at its peak from 2026 onwards.

 1JOUR1VIN PRICE